 Both the Bible and the Koran tell us that the Creator gave the land of Israel in perpetuity to the Israelites (who are called Jews today) yet in the Koran and hadith Mohammad calls for the destruction of the Jews.
 Is this not contrary to the will of the Creator?

 The Bible provides 4 tests of a prophet.
 Three are mentioned in the Old Testament and the fourth is mentioned in the New Testament.
 First, the Old Testament said that a true prophet will not contradict the prophecies of those prophets that have gone before.
-I have given several examples where the Koran contradicts many of the statements in the Bible that existed at Mohammad’s time and many more examples are available.
+We have given several examples where the Koran contradicts many of the statements in the Bible that existed at Mohammad’s time and many more examples are available.

 The Bible tells us that a person who witnesses about himself cannot be believed without question.
 We all instinctively know this and the third Biblical test of a prophet speaks to this issue.
 Do we go to “Honest John’s Used Car Sales” with complete confidence that John is honest?
 Of course not!
 But we are much more likely to believe in the honesty of a person if many other people tell us (witness to us) that they were treated honestly by that person.
 If a person claims to have done a miracle, will we believe him?
 Probably not!
 Even when many other people tell us that they saw the person perform some miraculous action we may be somewhat sceptical because we know that the Creator must allow any miracle to happen.
 We instinctively know that a person who truly performs miracles is either acting within the will of the Creator or, in the case of Jesus, is the Creator.
 No wise person will rely on another person’s claim to performing a miracle on that person’s word alone.
-Unlike what many believe, the role of a prophet was normally not to foretell the future or to do miracles but to convince people in the present to come closer to the Creator’s will.
+Unlike what many believe, the role of a prophet was not normally to foretell the future or to do miracles but to convince people in the present to come closer to the Creator’s will.
 Prophesies of future events and miracles were given to the prophets to provide them with supernatural “credentials” that prove to people that the prophet is actually from the Creator.
-The third Biblical test of a prophet is that the prophet’s prophesies of future events came true or that the recorded miracles actually happened (and were documented recorded by others).
+The third Biblical test of a prophet is that the prophet’s prophesies of future events came true or that the recorded miracles actually happened (and were documented and/or reported by others).
 They provided the prophet with undeniable and independent “credentials”.
 There is no independent or contemporary record of either miracles or prophesies of future events by Mohammad.

 The fourth Biblical test of a prophet is found in the New Testament and is used by Christians but not by most Jews (because Jews deny that Jesus was their Messiah).
 This test is that any prophet must acknowledge that Jesus was the Messiah of the Creator and that He was God-Made-Man.
 The Koran specifically denies this fact.

 The Koran had only Mohammad as its earthly source.
 In contrast, the Old and New Testaments (Tavrat and Injeel) were written by a number of different people who (Jews and Christians agree) were inspired by the Spirit of God to write the words as they did.
-The approximately 40 authors of the Bible wrote it in three different original languages over a span of many centuries yet there is amazing consistency and continuity in their message.
+The approximately 40 authors of the Bible wrote it in two or three different original languages over a span of many centuries yet there is amazing consistency and continuity in their message.
 Later works do not contradict earlier works but rather they build on the works of the prophets who went before.
 Many of the authors of the Old Testament were acknowledged by Mohammad to be prophets.
 However, their messages were all in agreement with the other books of the Old Testament and, interestingly, they did not mention or forecast anything about Islam or Mohammad.

 Second, the Bible tells us about the nature of the Creator.
 It tells us that the Creator loves all people and wishes only well for them.
 It shows that mankind has been given the right of free will and, for example, that the Creator will not force humans to do only good and acceptable things.
 Humans are not forcefully prevented from doing evil things.
 Nor are they forced to worship only the Creator.
 We can choose to do evil or good.
 However, the Bible also tells us that the Creator is sovereign.
 The Creator shows us the difference between evil and good.
 We are told what will happen if we choose evil actions over good deeds.
 We are told what will happen if we fail to worship only the one true God.
 In the Bible we are not given the responsibility as individuals to enforce our perception of the will of the Creator on other people.
 The Bible gives us principles to follow to tell us what is right and what is wrong but it does not mandate our every action.